What drew you to science rather than more traditionally accepted societal roles for women?

 What were the two main obstacles you encountered in your career as a woman and how did you overcome them?

-What sacrifices, if any, have you had to make to get where you are today, and do you have any regrets?
+What sacrifices have you had to make to get where you are today, and do you have any regrets?

-What advice would you give to young girls and women who are considering a career in the sciences?
+What advice, or encouragement, would you give to young girls and women who are considering a career in science?

 What has been the highlight - or most memorable event - of your scientific career to date?

 There have been many highlights, but I would pick out being chief scientist on an ice-breaking cruise in the Arctic Ocean about ten years ago.
 The feeling of leading the science part of the expedition to get the best out of it was incredible (or maybe appealed to the megalomaniac in me).
 On top of that, we were incredibly lucky to have multiple sightings of wildlife including polar bears and a narwhal among the wild beauty of the Arctic, something I’ll never forget.

 It would be remiss of me not to also mention my involvement in the Scientific Assessment Panel of the Montreal Protocol (in multiple roles over the last 14 years).
 While there is inevitably some(!) stress, I always feel that people bring their “best selves” to this societally important effort to produce the highest quality assessments possible.
 For many of us, it’s the most important thing we do scientifically.
 It’s a real privilege to be involved and to enjoy working with the best scientists in this field around the world.